ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     with your actual project code and username.
 Alternatively, you could enter `${HOME/home/work}` in place of `/work/t01/t01/auser`.
     That command fragment expands `${HOME}` and then replaces the `home` part with `work`.

-After activating our environment, you can install packages locally using `pip install <package name>`.
+Installing packages to your local environment is as simple as `pip install <package name>`.
-And when you have finished installing packages, your environment can be deactivated as follows.
+And when you have finished installing packages, you can deactivate the environment by running the `deactivate` command.

     (myvenv) auser@ln01:~> deactivate
     auser@ln01:~>